tomas-skalicky/c24.PizzaDiNoccatello/README.md

 Use the following commands to build/hint/minify/test etc:

-	grunt              -- hint, minify, bundle amd modules, copy to dist (== creates the production version) grunt test         -- hint, then run tests (tests are not implemented yet)
+	grunt              -- hint, test, minify, bundle amd modules, copy to dist (== creates the production version) grunt server       -- everything from the above tasks, then run development server and open browser with live reload grunt test         -- hint, then run tests (tests are not implemented yet)

 Next TODOs: Implement tests (Kharma, Jasmine), HTML transformation dev->dist.

 -----

-## TEMP: How the infrastructure for this project has been built
+### TEMP: How the infrastructure for this project has been built

-**This section is for our own record, it will be deleted after the project infrastructure has reached a certain level of maturity.**
+***This section is for our own record, it will be deleted after the project infrastructure has reached a certain level of maturity.***

 Create an empty folder and cd into it, then create `package.json` by executing (and answering all questions):